nequals30/tealmobile/about.md

 order: 0
 ---

-Tealmobile Games is the game development project of [Alik U.](http://www.ulmasov.com).
+Tealmobile Games is the game development project of [Alik U.](http://www.ulmasov.com)

-I am working on a game called [Crownless](/crownless), which is a mobile action / adventure / Metroidvania platformer for iOS and Android.
+I am currently working on [Crownless](/crownless), a mobile action / adventure / Metroidvania platformer for iOS and Android.

 I aspire to make quality mobile games with quality content.
 I'd like to see more mobile games at a flat price without ads and in-app purchases, and I plan to release Crownless that way.

 I use open source tools to make everything; I will write a blog post about that soon.

-Game dev is something I'm doing in my free time, outside of my day job, so please be patient if my updates are infrequent.
+Game development is something I'm doing in my free time, outside of my day job, so please be patient if my updates are infrequent.